armalite/beautiful-dbt-template/README.md

 4. Next, use the installer inside the your new project folder to set up your repo and install basic dependencies.

-   First, navigate to the project directory that has just been created, using `cd`.
+   First, navigate to the project directory that has just been created.
 For example, if your project is called `my-data-product`:

    ```bash
    cd my-data-product